MartijnRubbrecht/DetectionOfObjects/README.md

 # DetectionOfObjects
 This is a test version.
+I want to detect road signs, trees etcetera in images.